EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 exercise due caution.
 It is a good idea to generate two configurations with and without the overrides and diff the two config.yml files to make sure you understand the effect of all the overrides.

+## Ansible Tower

+Use the `--use-ansible-tower` and `--tower-git-repository` options to create a cluster adapted for deployment with Ansible Tower.
+See [Ansible Tower](tower.md) for details.

+## git repository

+By default, a git repository is created with an initial branch named after the cluster, and a single commit is made, with the configure options you used in the commit message.
+If you don't have git in your `$PATH`, tpaexec will not raise an error but the repository will not be created.
+To suppress creation of the git repository, use the `--no-git` option.
+(Note that in an Ansible Tower cluster, a git repository is required and will be created later by `tpaexec provision` if it does not already exist.)

 ## Examples